-- A diary of these events can help you to remember at a later date - They may assist with decision making and future planning - They can be used to supply factual information in court or during case planning - Recording the child's behavior (both negative and positive) can identify a behavior pattern - There will be a written record of events in the case of something that may be later disputed
+- A diary of these events can help you to remember later. - They may assist with decision making and future planning. - They can be used to supply information in court or during case planning. - Recording the child's behaviour (both negative and positive) can identify a behaviour pattern. - There will be a written record of events in the case of something that may be later disputed. - A recording of incidents can help you to obtain additional help or supports if necessary. - Having detailed records can reduce your family's risk of having a complaint or allegation made against you, especially if a complaint is made a long time after the event.